mstacm/executive-wiki/roles/treasurer.rst

 + Get each SIG to give you a budget plan to make your job easier.
 + Use past forms or documents to help you create new documents, the documents don't change very often
 + Stay on good terms with anybody that holds your money (the bank, the person in charge of all school organization finances).
 Your relationship with them could turn a helpless task possible.
++ Keep on your toes, your job will change depending on new tech, SIG requests, infrastructure change, event changes, etc.
++ Know how to pivot, learn quickly, and be crafty